Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Discussion

 We suggest that the differences of the radial magnetic pitch angles at radio and FIR wavelengths may be caused by the `averaging' of the several components of the $B$-fields along the LOS due to the different nature of the two tracers.
-The FIR magnetic pitch angle traces the $B$-field in the midplane of the galaxy independently of the distance from the core.
-Angular variations of the FIR magnetic pitch angle are driven by the dense ISM and star-forming regions (Section \ref{subsec:DIS_Tur}).
+Due to the relatively narrow extension of the molecular disk at above and below the galactic plane compared to more diffuse components of the ISM, the FIR magnetic pitch angle efficiently traces the $B$-field in the midplane of the galaxy (Fig.\,\ref{fig:pitch_angle_profiles}).
+Angular variations of the FIR magnetic pitch angle are driven by the dense ISM and star-forming regions (Sec.\,\ref{subsec:DIS_Tur}).
 However, the radio magnetic pitch angle may be more sensitive to the extraplanar $B$-field as the distance from the core increases.
 This may occur by the combination of a) an increase of the vertical height of the X-shaped $B$-field above and below the disk as galactocentric distance increases, b) an increase of the polarized flux from the X-shaped structure than from the disk, and/or c) depolarization in the arms due to an increase of random turbulent $B$-fields.

-We conclude that the FIR and radio magnetic pitch angles trace similar $B$-fields in the midplane of the disk within the central few kpc of spiral galaxies.
+We conclude that the FIR and radio magnetic pitch angles may trace similar $B$-fields in the midplane of the disk within the central few kpc of spiral galaxies.
 However, the radio pitch angle may be arising from different vertical heights as galactocentric radius increases.
 Specifically, the radio $B$-field may be extra-planar above the disk along the LOS, while the FIR is co-located with the midplane of the disk at large galactocentric radii.